khallouffaycal/khallouffaycal/README.md

 - 👋 Hi, I’m @khallouffaycal
-- 👀 I’m interested in Cybersecurity & IA & Computer Networking
+- 👀 I’m interested in Cybersecurity & Pentest & SOC
 - 💞️ I’m looking to collaborate on cybersecurity project
 - 📫 How to reach me khallouf.ework@gmail.com